sgerguri/clj-bucket/README.md

 (bucket 5 1 :second)
 ```

-This gives you back a bucket that adds a new token every second,
+This gives you back a bucket that allows 1 function call per second,
-with a capacity of 5 tokens in total.
+with a burstiness (capacity) of 5 tokens in total.
 Tokens that exceed the capacity
 of the bucket are discarded.

 Function calls are throttled explicitly per function call with the bucket: